-- inform students of the consequences of being/not being in a small group partnership in relation to the adjustment of their marks - initiate the establishment of a small group moderation partnership - inform students that they are in a small group partnership with one or more schools - register the partnership with the Authority by the date indicated on the Activities Schedule (using the small group partnership registration form, which is sent to schools) - implement procedures that will ensure school marks and grades from all partner schools are comparable (i.e. on the same scale) (see sub-section 3.6.2).
+- inform students of the consequences of being/not being in a small group partnership in relation to the adjustment of their marks. - initiate the establishment of a small group moderation partnership. - inform students that they are in a small group partnership with one or more schools.
+Names of partner schools should not be shared with students. - register the partnership with the Authority by the date indicated on the Activities Schedule (using the small group partnership registration form, which is sent to schools). - implement procedures that will ensure school marks and grades from all partner schools are comparable (i.e. on the same scale) (see sub-section 3.6.2).